The One about teamLab Planets Tokyo – Part 1 (Tickets, Waiting in Line and the Rules)

 The One about the Painted Anthropoid Coffin at the Matsuoka Museum of Art in Meguro

-At the Matsuoka Museum of Art in Meguro is a painted anthropoid coffin.
-Presented in painted wood, plaster and gold and was found in Egypt, the coffin was created during the late period during the 30th Dynasty of the Early Ptolemaic Perod ala the 4th Read More …
+Presented in painted wood, plaster and gold and was found in Egypt, the coffin was created during the late period during the 30th Dynasty of the Early Ptolemaic Perod ala the 4th Century B.C.
+The coffin is probably from the Middle Egypt.
+For me, I Read More …

 The One about the “Exhibition of Shinkai Makoto” at the National Art Center – Tokyo in Roppongi